HerbertDoerfler/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 But these "auth context" objects, and the methods that create them, are not usable in Office add-ins.
 Since the login occurs in the Office Dialog's browser instance, the object would have to be created there.
 But the data calls to the resource are in the task pane browser instance and there is no way to get the object from one instance to another.
 For example, you cannot pass the object with `messageParent` because `messageParent` can only pass strings or boolean values.
 A JavaScript object with methods cannot be reliably stringified.

+### How you can use libraries with the Office Dialog API

+In addition to, or instead of, monolithic "auth context" objects, most libraries provide APIs at a lower level of abstraction that enable your code to create less monolithic helper objects.
+For example, [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki#conceptual-documentation) v.
+3.x.x has an API to construct a login URL, and another API that constructs an AuthResult object that contains an access token in a property that is accessible to your code.
+For an example of MSAL.NET being used in an Office add-in see either: [Office Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Office-Add-in-Microsoft-Graph-ASPNET) or [Outlook Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Outlook-Add-in-Microsoft-Graph-ASPNET).

+For more information about authentication and authorization libraries, see [Microsoft Graph: Recommended libraries](authorize-to-microsoft-graph-without-sso.md#recommended-libraries-and-samples) and [Other external services: Libraries](authorize-to-microsoft-graph-without-sso.md#Libraries).

 ## Samples [THESE SAMPLES ARE CURRENTLY UNDER DEVELOPMENT]

-- [Office Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/...): An ASP.NET based add-in (Excel, Word, or PowerPoint) that uses the MSAL.NET library to login and get an access token for Microsoft Graph data.
+- [Office Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Office-Add-in-Microsoft-Graph-ASPNET): An ASP.NET based add-in (Excel, Word, or PowerPoint) that uses the MSAL.NET library to login and get an access token for Microsoft Graph data.
-- [Outlook Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/...): Just like the one above, but the Office application is Outlook.
+- [Outlook Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Outlook-Add-in-Microsoft-Graph-ASPNET): Just like the one above, but the Office application is Outlook.
 - [Office Add-in Microsoft Graph Node.js](https://github.com/OfficeDev/...): A Node.js based add-in (Excel, Word, or PowerPoint) that uses the Passport Azure AD library to login and get an access token for Microsoft Graph data.
 - [Office Add-in GitHub ASP.NET](https://github.com/OfficeDev/...): An ASP.NET based add-in (Excel, Word, or PowerPoint) that uses the Passport library to login and get an access token for GitHub data.
 - [Office Add-in Microsoft Graph Implicit Flow](https://github.com/OfficeDev/...): A Node.js based add-in that use the msal.js library to get Microsoft Graph data using the Implicit Flow.